Darrel Williams Player Prop Bets for NFL Week 18 | Kansas City vs. Denver 1/8/2022

 Matchup vs. Denver

-- Williams has averaged 9.8 rushing yards per game in his six career matchups against the Broncos, 43.7 fewer yards than his over/under in Saturday's game.
+- Williams' 9.8 rushing yards per game in his six career matchups against the Broncos are 44.7 fewer yards than his over/under in Saturday's game.

-- The Broncos allow 109.8 yards per game on the ground, the NFL's 13th-ranked rush defense.
+- Conceding 109.8 rushing yards per game, the Broncos have the 13th-ranked run defense in the league.

-- The Broncos have conceded nine rushing touchdowns, third in the NFL.
+- The Chiefs are up against the NFL's third-ranked defense when it comes to rushing TDs conceded (nine this season).

 Recent Performances

-- Williams has 155 yards on 30 carries (51.7 ypg) with two rushing touchdowns during his last three games.
+- Williams has 155 yards on 30 carries (51.7 ypg) with two rushing touchdowns over his last three games.

 Williams' Kansas City Teammates